 Anthuriums can be propagated by stem cuttings or division.
 Cuttings can be rooted in either water or soil and develop roots in 4-6 weeks.
-Division provides instant results by simply pulling two sections of the plant apart and repotting.
+One of the benefits of division is that it provides instant results by simply pulling two sections of the plant apart and simply repotting.
 A warm and humid area away from direct sun will provide the best conditions for root growth.

 Why Propagate Anthuriums?

 There are many reasons to propagate Anthuriums.
 The most compelling reason is that you can grow every more of your existing plants at absolutely no cost.
 If you’re looking to fill your indoor garden but don’t have the budget to buy new plants every week, propagating is your next best option.

 If you have an Anthurium cultivar you absolutely love, but can’t find any more of them in stores, then propagating can also come to the rescue.
 Propagating by cuttings or divisions will create replicas of the parent plant, retaining color in the modified leaves and overall size.

 Propagating can also be beneficial for the health of the plant.
 Anthuriums can often become overgrown in small pots, requiring additional space to expand.
 Rather than simply repotting an anthurium, division can help you separate the bulk in the plant, giving you two brand new plants from one.

 Finally, propagating is also a wonderful experiment and a way to develop your gardening skills.
 As propagating processes are pretty similar between plants, getting better at propagating one should help you get better at propagating others.